BioinfoNet/Data-mining/getAbs_ids.md

 If we are only interested in the abstract of all papers with Kenyan authors, then the above code that returns the abstract should be enough and no need to fetch the PMIDs.

+And from the line count in the _kenpmids.txt file_, we can see there are ***13473*** PMIDs relating to the same amount of papers with Kenyan authors.